hperrin/tunnelgram/README.md

 1. Hash the password that the user entered, using a cryptographically secure, one way hashing algorithm. *Tunnelgram uses one iteration of SHA-512.*
 2. Derive an encryption key and a remainder from the hash.
 Neither the key nor the password should be practically derivable from just the remainder.
 There are multiple ways to do this:
   * Remove some portion from the hash as the key.
-The remaining portion becomes the remainder. *Tunnelgram removes the first 32 bytes.*
+The remaining portion becomes the remainder. *Tunnelgram removes the first 32 bytes for a key and the next 16 bytes for an initialization vector.*
   * Use any portion of the hash as the key, then re-hash any portion of the hash to create the remainder.
   * Or use a combination of these techniques in any amount of iterations.
 This can add computational overhead which will make brute forcing a password harder, should the remainder become known to an attacker.
 3. Send the remainder to the server as the user's password.
 4. Generate a public/private key pair. *Tunnelgram generates a 1024 bit RSA key pair.*
-5. Encrypt the private key with the encryption key it derived from the password hash using a symmetric encryption algorithm. *Tunnelgram uses AES.*
+5. Encrypt the private key with the encryption key it derived from the password hash using a symmetric encryption algorithm. *Tunnelgram uses AES-256 in Output Feedback mode, with the additional bytes from the hash as the initialization vector.*
 6. Send the encrypted private key and clear text public key to the server.

 > :information_source: Some notes: